James Conner Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Conner has had a rushing touchdown in every game versus the Seahawks, but did not have multiple TDs in any of those games.
+- In all two games versus the Seahawks Conner has run for a touchdown.
+He did not have multiple TDs in any of those games.

-- In terms of defending against the run, the Seahawks are 18th in the NFL, giving up 113.4 yards per game.
+- The Seahawks have the NFL's 18th-ranked defense against the run, surrendering 113.4 yards per game.

-- This year the Seahawks have allowed 15 rushing TDs.
-They are ranked 19th in the NFL in that category.
+- The Cardinals are up against the NFL's 19th-ranked D when it comes to rushing TDs allowed (15 this season).

 Recent Performances